synthesizer.instruments.filters¶

 - plot_transmission_curves(show=False, fig=None, ax=None, **kwargs)[source]¶

-Create a filter transmission curve plot of all Filters in the FilterCollection.
+Plot the transmission curves of all filters in the FilterCollection.

 - Parameters: